0 x item(s)

 Celia Pym is an artist working with darning, knitting and embroidery.
 Her work has been shown at the Victoria and Albert Museum, The Royal Festival Hall and Pumphouse Gallery here in London as well as other museums around the world.
-She also holds a few workshops a year at Loop, which are always incredibly inspiring.

-In 2017 Celia was shortlisted for Women's Hour Craft Prize', organised by BBC Radio 4's Woman's Hour, the Crafts Council and in partnership with Victoria and Albert Museum here in London.
+In 2017 Celia was shortlisted for Women's Hour Craft Prize', organised by BBC Radio 4's Woman's Hour, the Crafts Council and in partnership with the Victoria and Albert Museum here in London.
 We were so proud and happy for her!
 2017 was a busy year as her work 'Norwegian Sweater', was also shortlisted for inaguaral Loewe Craft Prize.
 In 2018 Celia was commisioned by the Nouveau Musee National de Monaco (NMNM), to make Flying Gold Cape a new ambitious work using a damaged cape from the museum’s archive collection of Opera Garnier costumes.
 She mended the cape and took it on the road for a series of 'cape-wearing' sessions with different people at different locations across Iceland, London and Monaco.

 Her work is in the collection of the NMNM, Crafts Council and various private collections.
 She is a visiting lecturer in Textiles at the Royal College of Art.
 Celia teaches at Loop throughout the year, and is considered by us to be our 'mending master -in-residence' as she holds workshops about every 6 weeks at the shop.
 It's an honour for us to have her.